Ramtin ArabloueiWriter's Workshop participant '05

-Her new novel, When We Disappear, will be released from Unbridled Books in June, 2018.
+Her new novel, When We Disappear, was released from Unbridled Books in June, 2018.

-Akil Kumarasamy’s debut novel, Half Gods, will be published by Farrar, Straus and Giroux in June 2018.
+Akil Kumarasamy’s debut novel, Half Gods, was published by Farrar, Straus and Giroux in June 2018.

 Her first book, an essay collection titled Mass for the Shut Ins will be published by Eyewear Publishing in early 2019.